petros-tinkers/petros-tinkers.github.io/_projects/coil-winder.md

 Your browser does not support video playback.
 </video>

 The base design and working principle are the same as with the previous version.
-The tool is basically a 3 part constraining mould with a cutout slit and a crank.
+The tool is basically a 3 part constraining mould, with a cutout slit and a crank.
 The middle tang of the spring is secured in the crank slit, then the rest of the coil is passed through the slit, and the whole assembly gets bolted together with some M3 hardware.

 What is different is the inclusion of the 5 slot cutouts.
-These allow to insert zip ties through the mould, and enable tying only the coil (and not the coil to the mould).
+These allow for zip ties to be inserted through the mould, securing only the coil.

 ![Winder V2 internals](/assets/projects/coil-spring-winder/coil-spring-winder-internals.png)